jritchie17/reporttestingapp/README.md

 - Support for all Excel sheets and formats
 - Intelligent data matching algorithms
 - Configurable report types and parameters
-- Choose from Light, Dark, Brand, or System interface themes
+- Choose from Light, Dark, Brand, or System interface themes (Brand is the default)

 ## Requirements